Introduction

 The stable result was much less elegant but much more useful: keep the slot in 4-bit mode, but force Linux to use PIO instead of DMA.
 Once I did that, the card became stable and normal read/write tests passed.
 So the final DTS direction for this board was:

-• a real vcc_sdmmc regulator
+broken-cd- a real

 So PIO was not chosen because it is theoretically better.
 It was chosen because, on this RK3128 vendor kernel, it is the mode that actually works reliably.